 Traditionally eaten on New Year’s Day to bring luck in the new year, noodles symbolize a long healthy life in China.
-But whether you believe in the superstition or not, noodle bowls are everything, they’re appropriate for every season of the year, and I’ve got recipes for vegans and meat lovers alike.
+But whether you believe in the superstition or not, noodle bowls are everything, and they’re appropriate for every season of the year.
+I’ve got recipes for vegans and meat lovers alike.
 If you haven’t made one in your own kitchen you are seriously missing out on one of the great taste and textural experiences.

 maybe what’s holding you back is noodle confusion ~ I’ve been there myself.